ETS-Android3/Zrex99.Tasklist-App/README.md

 Third tarty technologies used: Firebase analytics, Firebase Crashlytics, Google Play Services

-New Java tech learned for this project: AlarmManager, SharedPreferences, Notifications, BroadcastReceiver.
+New Java/Android tech learned for this project: AlarmManager, SharedPreferences, Notifications, BroadcastReceiver, and ViewPager.

 ## About/Contact me